fill-10/InputData4Lammps/README.md

 ############

 Please cite:
-Luo X.; Paddison S.J, DPD simulations of anion exchange membrane: The effect of an alkyl spacer on the hydrated morphology, Solid State Ionics 339, 115012
+Luo X.; Paddison S.J, DPD simulations of anion exchange membrane: The effect of an alkyl spacer on the hydrated morphology, Solid State Ionics, 2019, 339, 115012
+Luo X.; Liu, H.; Bae, C.; Tuckerman, M.E.; Hickner, M.A.; Paddison S.J., Mesoscale Simulations of Quaternary Ammonium-Tethered Triblock Copolymers: Effects of the Degree of Functionalization and Styrene Content, The Journal of Physical Chemistry C, 2020, 124 (30), 16315-16323

 X. Luo